serokell/blog-posts/typed-th-in-ghc-9/article.md

 # Typed Template Haskell in GHC 9

 Welcome to our third post about Template Haskell!

 Today we will take a look at the changes that were made in GHC 9 regarding Typed Template Haskell (TTH) and how to use the [`th-compat`](https://hackage.haskell.org/package/th-compat) library to write TTH code that will work with both GHC 8 and GHC 9.

 In our [previous blog post](https://serokell.io/blog/typed-template-haskell-overview), we gave an overview of Typed Template Haskell in GHC 8.
 The article was later amended with the changes required so that the examples compile in GHC 9 in a non-backward compatible way.
 Make sure to read that post before you continue!

-## Changed Typed Template Haskell specification
+## Changes in the Typed Template Haskell specification

 The `template-haskell` package was changed in version 2.17.0.0 and GHC version 9.0 according to the [Make Q (TExp a) into a newtype](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0195-code-texp.rst) proposal, in which the typed expression quasi-quoter (`[|| ... ||]`) now returns a different datatype.